 - If the course written assessment score is ≥ 70.0% and all other aspects of the course have been satisfactorily completed as per the Specifications Grading table for the course, a grade of Pass will be recorded. - If the course assessment score is < 70.0% and all other aspects of the course have been satisfactorily completed, a temporary grade of IR will be recorded. - For an M2 course, a student may be allowed to attempt to remediate the temporary IR grade for no more than one (1) course according to the policy below, if recommended by the course director AND approved by the Student Evaluation and Promotion Committee (SEPC).
 A passing performance on the remediation exam is ≥ 70.0% (no rounding).
-The grade will convert to Pass or Fail based on the remediation exam score. - If the student has IRs in two (2) M2 courses, the student will be referred to the SEPC for consideration of either repeating the year or dismissal.
-If the SEPC recommends repeating the year, the grades will revert to Fail.
+The grade will convert to Pass or Fail based on the remediation exam score. - If the student has IRs in two (2) M2 courses, the grades will revert to Fail, and the student will be referred to the SEPC for consideration of either repeating the year or dismissal.